malcprentice/malcprentice.github.io/0-source/Arrangement - write a summary-response.md

 # Arrangement
 This simple outline is also on the template in the materials folder:
-+Topic Sentence ("This paragraph looks at")
++ Topic Sentence ("This paragraph looks at")
-+Coherence Signpost ("The first solution/organisation is") +Summary of solution 1("This is when"/"This group mostly") +Response to solution 1 ("However" or "In fact") +Coherence Signpost ("The second solution/organisation is") +Summary of solution 2
++ Coherence Signpost ("The first solution/organisation is")
++ Summary of solution 1("This is when"/"This group mostly")
++ Response to solution 1 ("However" or "In fact")
++ Coherence Signpost ("The second solution/organisation is")
++ Summary of solution 2
-+Response to solution 2
++ Response to solution 2
-+Coherence Signpost ("The third solution/organisation is") +Summary of solution 3
++ Coherence Signpost ("The third solution/organisation is")
++ Summary of solution 3
-+Response to solution 3
++ Response to solution 3
-+Summary of PARAGRAPH ("In summary, there are three solutions- 1, 2, and 3 - of which all/none/only 2 and 3 are true/effective.").
++ Summary of PARAGRAPH ("In summary, there are three solutions- 1, 2, and 3 - of which all/none/only 2 and 3 are true/effective.").

 ## Key Arrangement tips